valdiman/PUF_PAS_Model/README.md

 process_MERRA_dataV01.R

-These scritps generate data are used in the two scripts to generate the effective volumes:
+These scritps generate data that are used in the two scripts to generate the effective volumes:

 PUF_PAS_Effective_Volume_ModelMERRA.R

 PUF_PAS_Effective_Volume_ModelVFinal.R

-Small adjustements need to be performed in these 2 scripts: (1) select folder to read the meteorological data, (2) include the deployemnts dates for each PUF-PAS,  (3) create a folder to storage the results.
+Small adjustements need to be performed in these 2 scripts: (1) select folder to read the meteorological data, (2) include the deployments dates for the PUF-PAS,  (3) create a folder to storage the results.
 After running any of the meteorological scripts, a new forders will be created in the Output/Data folder, i.e., isd_light and MERRA.
 Similarly, after running any of the PUF_PAS scripts, a new folder will be created in the Output/Data/Results, isd_light and MERRA too.

-The meteorological output files will contain date, TA (atmospheric temperature in C), Pr (atmospheric pressure in Pa), WS (wind speed in m/s), WD (wind direccion in degrees) and QV (kg/kg).
+The meteorological output files will contain date, TA (atmospheric temperature in C), Pr (atmospheric pressure in Pa), WS (wind speed in m/s), WD (wind direction in degrees) and QV (kg/kg).

-The PUF_PAS_Effective_Volume_Mode scripts will contain the PUf_ID (in this case it will be just one), the deployment times, the length in days, % of excedense on the WS (> 5 m/s), type (Veff and SR) and Veff and SR for all 209 PCB congeners.
+The PUF_PAS_Effective_Volume_Mode scripts will contain the PUF_ID (in this case it will be just one), the deployment times, the length in days, % of WS > 5 m/s, type (Veff and SR) and Veff and SR for all 209 PCB congeners.